-CISADA sought, first and foremost, to address this perceived deficiency by applying ISA sanctions to sales (over specified threshold amounts) of gasoline (and related aviation and other fuels included in the definitions) or to transactions that would help Iran make or import gasoline.
-(Fuel oil, a petroleum by-product which is reportedly being sold to Iran by exporters in the Kurdish region of Iraq, is not included in the definition of refined petroleum.)
+CISADA sought, first and foremost, to build on these legislative initiatives by amending ISA to make sanctionable sales to Iran (over specified threshold amounts) of gasoline and related aviation and other fuels, or transactions that would help Iran make or import gasoline.
+Fuel oil, a petroleum by-product which is reportedly being sold to Iran by exporters in the Kurdish region of Iraq, is not included in the definition of refined petroleum.